If you’ve been searching for an affordable dive watch you’ve almost certainly come across the Casio MDV106.

-A rich black sunburst dial of the Casio MDV106 is definitely one of winning aspects of this watch.
+The rich black sunburst dial of the Casio MDV106 is definitely one of the winning aspects of this watch.
 It varies in color slightly from charcoal to a deep black, depending on how the light hits it.
 I feel the sunburst dial also helps set the Casio Duro apart from the many other matte black dive watches available on the market today.

 There’s also a blue dial variation, the MDV106B floating around that has an even richer blue sunburst dial.
 I went with black, because you just can’t ever go wrong with a black dial, and that it’ll match with just about any strap I throw on it.
 More about that later.

 The slick black dial is contrasted by bold and legible white applied hour markings, with variations at the 6, 9, and 12 o’clock intervals.
-The variations in hour markings help making the watch even easier to read at a quick glance.
+The variations in hour markings help make the watch even easier to read at a quick glance.

-While the hour markings do have lume that lights up in the dark, it fades away so quickly, that it’s hardly usable or helpful.
-This is surprising and almost disappointing, for a dive watch, considering when diving in the dark depths of the ocean is likely when you’d need the legibility of lume the most.
+While the hour markings have lume that lights up in the dark, it fades away so quickly, that it’s hardly usable or helpful.
+This is surprising and almost disappointing, for a dive watch, considering that diving in the dark depths of the ocean is likely when you’d need the legibility of lume the most.
 Good thing I’m not a diver!

 Overall the dial is perfect and simple enough to tell the time easily, while still being interesting enough to look at for even a collector like myself who has a half-dozen other dive watches in his collection.

 Yet another unique and tasteful design element on the MDV106 is the handset.